ERATOMMSD/polysat_aplas2017/README.md

 polynomial inequality `P(x,y) > 0` implied by `(<= y (- 1))` and
 contradicted by `(< (+ (* x x) (* y y)) 1)`.

 The third argument is the degree of polynomials the tool searches (in the experiment section, it is represented by `b`).
-Given higher degree, the tool find more interpolants (so try the increment of the degree if no interpolant finds), but a synthesized interpolant tend to become complex and ofcourse calculation cost increases.
+Given higher degree, the tool finds more interpolants (so try the increment of the degree if no interpolant finds), but a synthesized interpolant tend to become complex and ofcourse calculation cost increases.